Short Selling With Leverage: All You Need to Know

 Suppose you are a cryptocurrency trader and you believe that the overall market is going to fall during the next couple of weeks due to elevated prices.

-You decide to open an account with a crypto exchange to get the option to short-sell coins.
+You decide to open an account with a crypto margin trading exchange to get the option to short-sell coins.

-Your bet is going to be a short position in Bitcoin at a margin ratio of 1:25 and your initial investment is $800.
+Your short position in Bitcoin uses a margin ratio of 1:25 and your initial margin deposit is $800.

 Can you short sell without leverage?